mdcovarr/masters-project/README.md

 #### models/stft_model.py
 The **stft_model** script is used to generate a model for a single channel of the EEG recordings.
-The model utilzes the spectrogram images developed via short-time fourier transform.
+The model utilizes the spectrogram images developed via short-time fourier transform.

 #### models/ensemble.py